1987–88 New Jersey Devils season

-Offseason
+Season summary

+Off-season

 Hoping to light a spark under the team, team owner John McMullen hired Providence College coach and athletic director Lou Lamoriello as team president in April 1987.
 Lamoriello appointed himself general manager shortly before the 1987–88 season.
 This move came as a considerable surprise to NHL circles; although Lamoriello had been a college coach for 19 years, he had never played, coached, or managed in the NHL and was almost unknown outside the American college hockey community.

 Regular season

-On November 25, 1987, Aaron Broten scored just 13 seconds into overtime to give the Devils an 8-7 road win over the Edmonton Oilers.
-It would prove to be the fastest overtime goal scored during the 1987–88 NHL regular season.
+On November 25, 1987, Aaron Broten scored just 13 seconds into overtime to give the Devils an 8–7 road win over the Edmonton Oilers.
+It would prove to be the fastest overtime goal scored during the 1987–88 regular season.

-On the last day of the season, Sunday, April 3, 1988, the Devils were scheduled to play the Chicago Blackhawks at Chicago Stadium, the Rangers were scheduled to host Quebec Nordiques at home, and the Penguins were scheduled to host Hartford Whalers at home.
-Going into the game, the Devils were tied with the New York Rangers with 80 points and one point ahead of the Pittsburgh Penguins (79) for the last playoff spot in the Patrick Division.
+On April 3, 1988, the last day of the regular season, the Devils were scheduled to play the Chicago Blackhawks in Chicago, the New York Rangers were scheduled to host Quebec Nordiques at home, and the Pittsburgh Penguins were scheduled to host Hartford Whalers at home.
+Going into the game, the Devils were tied with the Rangers with 80 points and one point ahead of the Penguins (79) for the last playoff spot in the Patrick Division.
 The Penguins beat the Whalers, 4–2, to finish their season with 81 points, and the Rangers shut out the Nordiques, 3–0, to finish their season with 82 points, eliminating the Penguins.
-When both games ended, the Devils-Blackhawks game was still in progress.
+When both games ended, the Devils–Blackhawks game was still in progress.
 Both teams skated to a 3–3 tie after 60 minutes.
 For the Devils to qualify for the playoffs, they would have to score in overtime to get the win and the two points to win the tiebreaker over the Rangers.
 An overtime loss would keep them at 80 points, and a 3–3 tie would move them up only to 81 points, handing the last playoff berth to the Rangers.
 At 2:21 of the overtime period, John MacLean scored the game-winning goal on a rebound slap-shot past Blackhawks netminder Darren Pang to give the Devils a 4–3 win.
 Both the Devils and Rangers finished with 82 points.
-However, since the Devils had two more wins during the regular season, they ended up taking the Patrick Division's 4th playoff spot and thereby sealed the first ever playoff berth for the franchise in New Jersey.
+However, since the Devils had two more wins during the regular season, they ended up taking the Patrick Division's fourth playoff spot and thereby sealed the first-ever playoff berth for the franchise in New Jersey.

 Gary Thorne called MacLean's overtime, playoff-berth-clinching goal on SportsChannel New York: